 Why family income benefit can be cheaper

 When you buy term life insurance, you are insuring a lump sum to be paid to your loved ones if you die within the term of the policy.
-The sum of money remains the same, no matter whether you die soon after getting cover or in the final months of the policy term.
+With most life policies the sum of money remains the same, no matter whether you die soon after getting cover or in the final months of the policy term.

 Family income benefit pays out a relatively small sum every month, so the calculations applied to the premiums you need to pay for your cover are very different to the way insurance providers will calculate regular life cover.